This blog is a guide to help you decide if you should start mining bitcoin with tips on what to do in order to get started.

 The reality is, running miners at home is disruptive and requires a lot of setup work for most people.
 It's not as simple as plug and play.
 So if you want to get into mining at a small scale, you’ll have to keep these factors in mind.

 An alternative option is to purchase your miners and find an industrial location to host them.
 There are numerous hosting facilities around the world where you can get better electricity prices than the typical residential area.
-We recommend that you look into this as an option if you want to scale beyond 1 or 2 ASICs.
-Compass mining is a good resource for finding a hosting provider in your region: https://compass.hashr8.com/.
-Alternatively, if you decide to buy Bitcoin instead of mining we recommend doing some research before you do so too.
+We recommend that you look into this as an option if you want to scale beyond one or two ASICs.

 The first decision you have to make once you’re committed to becoming a miner is which ASIC or ASICs you’ll mine with.
 We’ll break down all the factors you should take into consideration when making this decision.